 An adjudication or conviction can impact your ability to be a part of your own family, especially if you have children or ever want to have children.

 You can permanently lose your right to possess a firearm.

-Finally, if you are not a United States citizen, an adjudication or conviction can result in you being deported, being deemed inadmissible to this country, or being unable to change your immigration status.
+Finally, if you are not a United States citizen, an adjudication or conviction can result in you being detained, being deported, being deemed inadmissible to this country, or being unable to change your immigration status.

 The Consequences of Juvenile Adjudication below is provided for your information.
 It does not constitute legal advice and is not a complete list of everything that could happen if you are adjudicated.